usleolihao/ECE513_IOT_Project/docs/checkpoint2.md

 				- [ ] Implement your routers to communicate 1) between AWS and clients, and 2) between AWS and the registered device
 				- [ ] Should use MongoDB for sign-up/sign-in/device registration
 				- [ ] Should implement simulated clock
-			- [ ] SHOULD consider the following things
+			- Should consider the following things
 				- [ ] The device information should be managed by using your database
 				- [ ] User information should be managed by using your database
 				- [ ] You should use token-based authentication